 The coverage and radius of OOB balls are assessed using simulated data on the sphere, the hyperboloid, and the space of $2\times2$ symmetric positive definite matrices.
 Additionally, we study the dynamics of sunspots on the Sun's surface using a real data set.
 Specifically, we consider the problem of predicting the location of sunspots the last time they were observed, based on the first-ever observed location.
-The motion of sunspots is chaotic, so we use OOB balls to establish regions that contain the true location with a given probability.
+The motion of sunspots is complex and difficult to predict, so we use OOB balls to establish regions that contain the true location with a given probability.
 We use a data-driven distance on the sphere induced by the geodesic distance on the spheroid, illustrating the use of anisotropic distances to adapt the shape of OOB balls to the underlying distribution of the data.